spiral/docs/database/syncing.md

 ## Principle of Work
 Before any operation/declaration can be applied to table schema, DBAL will load currently existed structure from database and [normalize it into internal format] (reading.md).
 As result, you are allowed to apply modification to table schema using declarative way instead of imperative, once schema **save** are requested - DBAL will generate set of creation and altering operation based on difference between declared and existed schemas.
 > Unfortunatelly some SQL features got simplified to fit, for example primary table key is described as column type, not index.
-> The side effect of using this methodic - you can not remove any table element like column or index by *non declaring* it.
+Another side effect of using this methodic - you can not remove any table element like column or index by *non declaring* it.

 You can also use additional schema operations to remove or rename table elements.